-Lender must list in E-Tran all Beneficial Owners of at least 20% of the Applicant, and at least 51% of the total Beneficial Owners of the Applicant.
+Lender must list in E-Tran at least 81% of the total direct and indirect ownership of the Applicant.
+The ownership percentage of married spouses and minor children must be combined.

 SBA Form 1919 includes information on the number of existing employees at the time of application and the number of jobs to be created and/or retained as a result of the loan.